FishSt1ck-git/3d-block-dodger/README.md

 - Adjust forward/sideways offset to feel better
 - Make the level design more interesting or challenging
 - Add a time aspect to the score to challenge the player to go fast
+- Start with a screen to fill in a player name
+- Show a highscore top 10
+- Sync highscores online